-An early leader in electronic filing since 1996, the North Carolina Business Court launched a new web-based filing system in June 2017 that provides much improved functionality and features for attorneys, filers, and judicial staff.
+An early leader in electronic filing since 1996, the North Carolina Business Court launched a new web-based filing system in June 2017 that provides improved functionality and features for attorneys, filers, and judicial staff.
 The interface delivers a modern and user-friendly experience, features new search capabilities, and provides public access to case information online.
-Additionally, the new system provides a browser-based case management system with workflow queues and judicial tools to manage cases, parties, and events through the complete life cycle of a case.
-It streamlines judicial processes and the dissemination of filings, orders, and opinions.
+The new system also provides a browser-based case management system with workflow queues and judicial tools to aid the Business Court judges, their judicial staffs, and the parties in managing cases from filing through resolution.
+The system streamlines judicial processes and the dissemination of filings, orders, and opinions.